PaloAltoNetworks/cortex-xpanse-python-sdk/examples/bulk_issues_update/README.md

-# Expanse Bulk Issue Updater
+#xpanse Bulk Issue Updater

-This script can be used for running bulk update operations on Issues in Expanse.
+This script can be used for running bulk update operations on Issues inxpanse.

 ## Install
 ```